Rome and Southern Italy Tour

 Day 3: Our stops today include three imposing sites.
 Begin at the remains of the Servian Wall, a defensive barrier constructed around the city of Rome.
 Although King Servius Tullius is credited with building the wall in the 6th century BC, archaeological evidence suggests that it actually dates to the 4th century BC.
 Continue to the Baths of Diocletian, the grandest of public baths in the Roman Empire built in 298 AD and dedicated eight years later.
 The sheer size of these baths is impressive, spanning more than 13 hectares, the structure can house up to 3,000 people at the same time.
 Finally, we spend the afternoon exploring the Palazzo Massimo alle Terme Museum.
 The collection housed in this 19th century, Neo-Renaissance palace includes frescoes and mosaics, coins and jewels that document the evolution of the Roman artistic culture from the late Republican age through late antiquity.
 (B/L/D)

 Day 5: We begin today at the Coliseum, one of the most impressive – and certainly the most iconic – buildings of ancient and modern Rome.
 Construction of this amphitheater began in 72 AD under the emperor Vespasian and was completed in 80 AD under Titus.
 The elliptical building is immense, the largest ever built in the Roman Empire, and was capable of seating more than 50,000 spectators.
 The Coliseum was used for gladiatorial contests and public spectacles such as mock sea battles, animal hunts, executions, re-enactments of famous battles, and dramas based on classical mythology.
 Continue on to the Arch of Constantine, erected by the Roman Senate to commemorate Constantine I’s victory over Maxentius at the Battle of Milvian Bridge in 312 AD.
-This afternoon, we will join Stephen Kay, the Molly Cotton Fellow at the British School at Rome, for a private tour of the excavations at Portus, Rome’s ancient imperial port.
+This afternoon, we will venture outside the city for a private tour of the excavations at Portus, Rome’s ancient imperial port.
 Constructed in the first century by Claudius, and enlarged by Trajan, it was the main harbor for Rome for more than 500 years.
 Return to the hotel this afternoon with dinner on our own.
 (B/L)